vuxcode/pr1-project-Livraan/README.md

 > Of course at the last minute a problem came.
 I tried to send my quiz to my boyfriend and of course he couldn't start it.
 Because he didn't have the code for the actual quiz when I sent only the code for the startscreen.
 What I need to do now is to add the startscreen into the rest of the code.
 Have tried on my own but can't make it work.

+> With the help from Colin I could see how I could do it in an easy way.
+I copied the code for the start screen and pasted it into the quiz code.
+After that I changed some tiny details that didn't work now because some in CSS got doubled.
+Then I needed to hide the questions and the start screen, do a function that's either displays the start screen and hides the quiz or hides the start screen and displays the quiz.
+After that it worked!
+We tried to experiment on the result page but we couldn't finish it because we didn't know how to do the last part.
+I sat down and tried my own idea how to do it.
+Came somewhere but it's not finished because I cant figure it out.
+But turned everything into comments for future use or experiments.

 > Links:
 >
 > https://www.w3schools.com/default.asp